Get All the Dirt

 Peonies are happiest in climates that experience significant winter cold.
-Conventional wisdom holds that herbaceous peonies need between 500 and 1,000 "chill hours" of 35-45 degree temperatures during winter to thrive and bloom.
-(A chill hours map can be found here: Chill Hours Map.
-Click for detailed info regarding your region.)
+If there are peonies growing well in your area, that's a good indication that your climate is suitable.
+Conventional wisdom holds that herbaceous peonies need between 500 and 1,000 "chill hours" or 35-45 degree temperatures during winter to thrive and bloom.

 First, start by selecting peony varieties that manage heat better.
 These include Big Ben, Bowl of Beauty, Coral Charm, Do Tell, Festiva Maxima, Kansas, Mrs. FD Roosevelt, Myra MacRae and Paula Fay.
 Conventional wisdom suggests choosing varieties that flower early in the season, before temperatures get too hot.

 California: California is a huge state with a wide variety of growing zones and climates.
 For growing peonies, the best results are typically achieved at higher altitudes where temperatures tend to be cooler.
 Choose a site with shade during the hottest part of the afternoon and water deeply two to three times per week.

 Peonies generally do not thrive in southern California because winters there fail to provide the necessary cold.

 Arizona, New Mexico and Texas: Heat tolerant herbaceous peonies (see above) may be able to thrive in the northern regions and higher elevation parts of these states.
 Again, partial shade can be helpful during the hottest part of the day.